Law Reports: 1865–1875

-House of Lords, English and Irish Appeals.
 These reports may be cited thus:

-House of Lords, Scotch and Divorce Appeals.
-These reports may be cited in the following ways:

-Privy Council Appeals.
-These reports may be cited thus:

-Chancery Appeal Cases.
-These reports may be cited in the following ways:

-Equity Cases.
-These reports may be cited thus:

-Crown Cases Reserved.
-These reports may be cited in the following ways:

-Queens Bench Cases.
-These reports may be cited thus:

-Common Pleas Cases.
-These reports may be cited thus:

-Exchequer Cases.
-These reports may be cited thus:

-Admiralty and Ecclesiastical Cases.
-These reports may be cited thus:

-Probate and Divorce Cases.
-These reports may be cited thus:

-1875 to 1880
+1875–1880

 In 1875, the number of series was reduced to six.
 This was due to the creation of the High Court and a decision on the part of the publishers, to put the House of Lords, the Privy Council and the new Court of Appeal in the same volume, and to group Crown Cases Reserved and the Queen's Bench Division together.
 The series were: